aniketsahu115/chainlink-cre-assignment/README.md

 ### 1. How the workflow reads a Chainlink Data Feed

 The workflow uses the **EVM Read capability** (`EVMClient.callContract`) to call `latestRoundData()` on the AggregatorV3Interface at the feed address.
-This is a consensus-verified read: every node in the Workflow DON executes the call independently, and results are compared via BFT consensus before being returned—eliminating any single point of failure.
+This is a consensus-verified read: every node in the Workflow DON executes the call independently, and results are compared via BFT consensus before being returned eliminating any single point of failure.

 ### 2. How `latestRoundData()` is decoded